comfocus/ontology/README.md

 ![COMFOCUS Logo](images/images.png)

 Welcome to the official repository for the COMFOCUS Ontology, a comprehensive resource developed to support research and data integration within the field of food consumer science.
-This ontology is designed to harmonize and standardize data collected from various studies, ensuring semantic interoperability and supporting advanced analytical methods.
+This ontology is designed to harmonise and standardise data collected from various studies, ensuring semantic interoperability and supporting advanced analytical methods.

 ## Repository Structure